 The early part of the Indians’ schedule will be a challenge, and Wilson believes that is a good thing for a squad that will be a work in progress.

-Page 2 of 3 - “Our kids are ready for a challenge,” he said.
+“Our kids are ready for a challenge,” he said.
 “There are no easy wins anywhere on our schedule.
 We're a new team, but I believe we can challenge for a conference title.
 We want to prove that last year was not a fluke and that we are here to stay as a basketball power.”

 This could be an exciting season for Dawn Williams' Indians as they return a host of players off a 13-11 team that seemed to get stronger as last season went on.

 “We have the ability to play 10 to 11 players and we have good team speed and athleticism,” Williams said.
 “That being said, we need to work on consistency.
 Last year, we had too many peaks and valleys from our primary scorers.

 “To accomplish our goals this season, we need our scorers to be aggressive every game.”

 One of those scorers is 5-foot-9 senior guard/forward Raven Bunn, who has the ability to light it up every night.